 How do I apply?

-We are now busy recruiting the fourth group of Just Farmers.
-We ask those who volunteer to fill in a questionnaire, so we can learn more about you and your farm.
-Selection will happen in plenty of time for the workshop in March 2020.
+We are now busy recruiting the 7th group of Just Farmers!
+We ask all those who apply to fill in a questionnaire, so we can learn more about you and your farm.
 Download the questionnaire here.
+Selection will happen before the next workshop in November 2022.
+Sadly, we cannot guarantee a place for everyone who applies.